Dherse/magritte/doc/VkAttachmentLoadOp.md

 ```

 # Description
-- [`VK_ATTACHMENT_LOAD_OP`] specifies that the previous contents of the image within the render area will be preserved.
+- [`LOAD`] specifies that the previous contents of the image within the render area will be preserved.
 For attachments with a depth/stencil format, this uses the access type `VK_ACCESS_DEPTH_STENCIL_ATTACHMENT_READ_BIT`.
 For attachments with a color format, this uses the access type `VK_ACCESS_COLOR_ATTACHMENT_READ_BIT`.
-- [`VK_ATTACHMENT_LOAD_OP`] specifies that the contents within the render area will be cleared to a uniform value, which is specified when a render pass instance is begun.
+- [`CLEAR`] specifies that the contents within the render area will be cleared to a uniform value, which is specified when a render pass instance is begun.
 For attachments with a depth/stencil format, this uses the access type `VK_ACCESS_DEPTH_STENCIL_ATTACHMENT_WRITE_BIT`.
 For attachments with a color format, this uses the access type `VK_ACCESS_COLOR_ATTACHMENT_WRITE_BIT`.
-- [`VK_ATTACHMENT_LOAD_OP`] specifies that the previous contents within the area need not be preserved; the contents of the attachment will be undefined inside the render area.
+- [`DONT_CARE`] specifies that the previous contents within the area need not be preserved; the contents of the attachment will be undefined inside the render area.
 For attachments with a depth/stencil format, this uses the access type `VK_ACCESS_DEPTH_STENCIL_ATTACHMENT_WRITE_BIT`.
 For attachments with a color format, this uses the access type `VK_ACCESS_COLOR_ATTACHMENT_WRITE_BIT`.
 - [`NONE_EXT`] specifies that the previous contents of the image within the render area will be preserved, but the contents of the attachment will be undefined inside the render pass.
 No access type is used as the image is not accessed.

 # Related